catseye/Robin/doc/Robin.markdown

 When in a Robin program proper, a symbol can be bound to a value, and in this context is it referred to as an _identifier_.
-However, if an attempt is made to evaluate a symbol which is not bound to an identifier, an exception will be raised.
+However, if an attempt is made to evaluate a symbol which is not an identifier, an exception will be raised.
 For a symbol to appear unevaluated in a Robin program, it must be an argument to a macro.
 For that reason, we can't show an example of a literal symbol without first defining a macro... but